Tenton Yenne: MŠK Žilina

 On 21 January 2021, it was announced that Yenne had signed a three-year contract with multiple time Slovak champions MŠK Žilina.
 His move was a part of a swap deal when ex-Slovak under-21 international Martin Gamboš had moved to Senica.

 Ararat-Armenia

 On 7 July 2022, Ararat-Armenia announced the signing of Yenne.

 On 1 June 2025, Ararat-Armenia announced the departure of Yenne.

 Baltika Kaliningrad

 On 1 June 2025, Yenne signed a three-year contract with Russian Premier League club Baltika Kaliningrad.
+On 4 September 2026, he was loaned to Vanspor in Turkey for the season.

+Vanspor (loan)

+Yenne joined the Turkish 1.
+Lig club Vanspor on loan on 4 September 2026.